 Insanity and incompetence are determined at different times.

 Insanity is determined as of the time of the offense.
-It pertains to whether the accused knew what he/she was doing at the time of the wrongful act.
+It pertains to whether the accused knew what they were doing at the time of the wrongful act.

 Incompetency, though, is determined as of the date of the criminal trial.
 It has to do with whether the accused can: